Western Development Museum: Saskatoon – 1910 Boomtown

 The Saskatoon branch of the WDM was originally located on 11th Street on the city's west side, where it hosted an annual festival called "Pion-Era".
 The Saskatoon WDM relocated to its current site on the Prairieland Park grounds in the early 1970s.
 Its coordinates are 52.0950°N 106.6733°W.

 For many years the Saskatoon branch was associated with the Saskatoon Exhibition and was instrumental in the fair being renamed "Pioneer Days", which incorporated Pion-Era.
 By the 1980s, the WDM and the Exhibition began to distance themselves from each other.
 By the 1990s the WDM was no longer a part of the exhibition, which in turn all but eliminated any remaining Pion-Era elements; Pioneer Days became "The Ex" and, later, simply "Saskatoon Exhibition".

 The Saskatoon WDM is noted for its indoor recreation of a 1910s-era "boomtown".
 Actual buildings from the era, combined with recreations, are kept in a climate-controlled environment and filled with artifacts of the time (in contrast to the North Battleford WDM, which has its buildings outside).
 Buildings on site include a homestead, police station, bank, newspaper office (with working printing press), saddle shop, general store, and dentist's office.
 The museum also includes displays of vintage automobiles and farm equipment.
 The Saskatoon branch also has convention facilities and is home to the Saskatchewan Agricultural Hall of Fame.

 In 2005, the Saskatoon WDM underwent major renovations to its exhibit halls in celebration of Saskatchewan's centennial.

+In 2022, the WDM partnered with the Whitecap Dakota First Nation to co-curate a new permanent exhibit, "Wapaha Sk̄a Oyate: Living Our Culture, Sharing Our Community at Pion-Era, 1955 – 69".
+This exhibit documents the collaboration and friendship between the museum and the First Nation, beginning when "in the 1950s, the museum's first curator, George Shepherd, became friends with then Chief Harry Littlecrow to start Pion-Era, an exhibit in which Indigenous peoples could share their stories from their point of view.
+This project lasted more than 20 years before it faded".
+Photographs from Pion-Era were found by WDM staff in 2018, and their rediscovering the connection between their communities led to the collaboration on documenting the history.
+The project then expanded to not just record more information in the WDM archives, but create a display for the public.
+The exhibit includes Dakota artifacts, a horse and travois exhibit, photographs, and a historical narrative featuring oral histories and research.
+On October 11, 2022, the exhibit was officially opened with a ribbon-cutting ceremony at the WDM.